libsabl/storage-pool-js/README.md

 Implementations of `StoragePool` should return `StorageMode.pool` for their `mode` property.

 #### `conn`
 Retrieves a connection from the pool.
 The context provided may be cancelable, and if the context is canceled before a connection becomes available then `conn` should throw an exception.
-The resolved connection should already be open.
+The resolved connection should already be open and ready for use.

-**If ctx is canceled**: Any ongoing operations on the connection returned from `conn` are immediately aborted, and the connection is closed and returned to the pool.
+**If ctx is canceled**: If a connection has already been returned, nothing happens.
+The cancellation applies only to the request to obtain a connection.

 #### `beginTxn`
 Begins a transaction on a transient connection that will be returned to the pool when the transaction completes.
-Implementers should respect a cancelable context and rollback the transaction if the context is canceled before the transaction is committed.|
+Implementers should respect a cancelable context and rollback the transaction if the context is canceled before the transaction is committed.

-**If ctx is canceled**: Any ongoing operations on the transaction returned from `beginTxn` are immediately aborted, the transaction is rolled back, and the underlying connection is closed and returned to the pool
+**If ctx is canceled**: Any ongoing operations on the transaction returned from `beginTxn` are immediately aborted, the transaction is rolled back, and the underlying connection is closed and returned to the pool.

 #### `close`
 Closes the entire pool.
 Pools are meant to be long-lived and concurrent-safe, so this is generally only used on graceful program termination.
 Should resolve when all connections have been gracefully terminated.